trobb10/toy_app/ASSIGNMENT.md

-# Technology Task 1: Creating a Tutorial
+# Technology Task 1 & 2: Creating a Tutorial & Presentation

 Your group will write a tutorial for the special topic assigned to your group from Proposal #1.